hubmapconsortium/ccf-ontology/src/ontology/README.md

 Follow the steps below to make a new release of the CCF ontology:

 Run the command to release the ontologies.
+Enter the `[version number]` argument accordingly.
 The `-s` argument is to supress the release messages.

 ```
-$ make -s release_all
+$ make -s release_all VERSION=[version number]
 ```

 The `release_all` command will move all the output ontology files from the `build_all` command to the `ccf-ontology` root directory.